razvr/neo-customization-spotlight/README.md

 # Neopets - Customization Spotlight Contest Picture Enlarger

-Enlarges pet image x4 when voting in the [Customization Spotlight](https://www.neopets.com/spotlights/custompet/custom_spotlight_votes.phtml) on Neopets.
+When voting in the [Customization Spotlight](https://www.neopets.com/spotlights/custompet/custom_spotlight_votes.phtml) on Neopets, the image the site gives you to judge are really tiny.
+This script grabs and displays a larger image from Neo's server.
+Happy voting!

 ## How to Use